 Interruptions are bound to happen, but when they happen several times per day, you’ll waste lots of time and energy.
-In this guide, you’ll learn more about why it’s so hard to stay focused and what you can do to reduce distractions, be more productive, and increase your focus.
+In this guide, you’ll learn more about why it’s so hard to stay focused and how to focus to reduce distractions and be more productive.

 Table of Contents

-Everything is more difficult when you feel sick or tired.
-If you haven’t been getting enough sleep, your mind is bound to wander.
+Everything is more difficult when you feel sick or tired, and if you haven’t been getting enough sleep, your mind is bound to wander.

 What you eat and drink can play a major role in your ability to settle into your work, too.
 Start by staying properly hydrated.
-About 60% of your body is water.
-If you’re dehydrated you’re going to feel sluggish, and your brain won’t be able to work as well.
+About 60% of your body is water, so if you’re dehydrated, you’re going to feel sluggish, and your brain won’t be able to work as well.

 Digestive upsets and imbalanced gut bacteria are disruptive no matter what you’re doing.
 An upset digestive system is uncomfortable, but it also prevents you from making use of all the nutrients in your food.
 This means that even if you are eating well, you may not be getting the nutrition that helps you focus.

-For example, B Vitamins are essential for digestion and we deplete them rapidly when exposed to stress.
-A lack of B Vitamins will almost certainly leave you feeling foggy-headed.3
+For example, B Vitamins are essential for digestion, and we deplete them rapidly when exposed to stress.
+A lack of B Vitamins will almost certainly leave you feeling foggy-headed.

-You know how hard it can be to focus when you’re worried about something else.
+You know how hard it can be to know how to focus when you’re worried about something else.
 Your limbic system, the epicenter for all your emotions and memories, attaches feelings to everything.
-Based on a study conducted by Bond University professor of management Cynthia Fisher, there are some common emotions at work shown to shape performance:4

 The way you feel about your work can destroy your productivity and focus if you have a negative point of view.
 It’s worthwhile to take some time to get to know yourself so that you can figure out what triggers emotional reactions and loss of focus.